Signereno/test-idfy-java-sdk/README.md

 /* Installing from Maven*/

-/* Downloading the JAR directly */
+/* Downloading the JAR directly from a release on Github */

 ## Documentation
 - [Idfy REST API Reference](https://developer.idfy.io/api)